-One must not lose sight of the fact that this revelation took place around AD 90. was written and this text or the statements of the “Eternal Gospel” did not change over the centuries.
-What has changed in the past almost 2,000 years are the historical developments from today’s perspective and the perspectives of the people.
-Accordingly, the statements of Revelation at that time were pure visions of the future.
+One must not lose sight of the fact that this revelation was written around 90 AD and that this text or the statements of the “Eternal Gospel” have not changed over the centuries.
+What has changed in the past almost 2,000 years are the historical developments from today’s perspective and people’s perspectives.
+Accordingly, the statements of Revelation at that time were purely visions of the future.
 But the future has long since caught up with humanity.
-A lot has already happened, a lot is yet to come.
-Therefore, in the course of historical developments, one or the other statement in the Holy Scriptures became understandable, while in the past they generated guesswork.
+A lot has already happened, a lot is still to come.
+Therefore, in the course of historical developments, some statements in the Holy Scriptures became understandable, whereas in the past they still caused puzzles.

 Ultimately, this does not necessarily have to coincide with the end of the prophecy, but can also occur at a later point in time.
-Prophecy and bearing witness are two different things.
+Prophecy and testimony in the sequence of Revelation 11 can point to two different events.
 The 1260 days are to be interpreted as years in prophecy.
 Just as in other places the 42 months and “A time, two times and a half time” each describe 1260 years.
 From today’s perspective, the 1260 years have already passed.
 The often quoted year 1798 fits in like the proverbial “fist in the eye”.
 In this year the papacy lost political power.
 The beast (out of the sea) of Revelation 13 received the “mortal wound.”

 Then already appears in Rev. 11 the “beast out of the bottomles pit” which will overcome and also kill the Two Witnesses.
 Details are described in Revelation 17 , in which the “beast from the bottmless pit” appears for the second time.
-It is the beast on which the “whore of Babylon” sits.
-This beast has seven heads and ten horns.
+This is the animal on which the “Whore of Babylon” sits.
+This animal has seven heads and ten horns.
 The Bible itself explains that the seven heads are seven mountains on which the woman sits.
 These seven heads are also associated with kings.
-Revelation 17:10-11:
+Revelation 17:10-11::

 ” And there are seven kings: five are fallen, and one is, and the other is not yet come; and when he cometh, he must continue a short space.
 And the beast that was, and is not, even he is the eighth, and is of the seven, and goeth into perdition.”